 "Blessed are those who dwell in your house, ever singing your praise!" - Psalm 84:4

 Young in Heart Day

 Those who attend the Thursday 'Young in Heart' range between 60yrs - 90+yrs.
 The group began 20 years ago and from the very start was a big success.
-At the present time we have over 65 members.
+At the present time we have approx 50 members.

-The day begins at 10.30 with friends meeting in the lounge for coffee & a chat.
-There is also the opportunity to purchase items of clothing and books at the coffee morning.
+The day begins at 10.30 with friends meeting in the foyer for coffee & a chat.
 At 11am, those in the Young in Heart choir have their practice, anyone is welcome to join or to sit and listen.

 At 12pm a three course home cooked meal is served followed by entertainment.
-A team of dedicated volunteers hold the many activities together; from transport arrangements, a welcoming coffee service, updating membership records, lunch club kitchen staff & entertainment.
+A team of dedicated volunteers hold the many activities together; a welcoming coffee service, updating membership records and lunch club kitchen staff.

-For some it is the only opportunity they have to get out, meet new friends, have a good meal and enjoyable entertainment.
+For some it is the only opportunity they have to get out, meet new friends, have a good meal.
 For all, it is companionship in a caring Christian atmosphere & a fundamental service of The Salvation Army.